sosy-lab/benchexec/doc/benchmarking.md

 on how to get reliable benchmark results when using BenchExec.
-For more general guidelines about benchmarking, e.g., what to do when implementing a benchmarking tool, please read our paper [Benchmarking and Resource Measurement](https://www.sosy-lab.org/%7Edbeyer/Publications/2015-SPIN.Benchmarking_and_Resource_Measurement.pdf).
+For more general guidelines about benchmarking, e.g., what to do when implementing a benchmarking tool, please read our paper [Reliable Benchmarking: Requirements and Solutions](https://www.sosy-lab.org/~dbeyer/Publications/2017-STTT.Reliable_Benchmarking_Requirements_and_Solutions.pdf).

 ### Use the latest version of BenchExec
 New versions of BenchExec might contain features or bug fixes